ProBlxst-Learning/neural-network-project/README.md

 ## Installing

+Use `git clone` to clone the repo.

+Enter the directory with `cd neural-network-project`.

-First we got to create a virtual environment, where we use python 3.8.6.
+Create a virtual environment, where we use python 3.8.6.

 Python version needs to be >3.6.0 to get all installments in the right way.

-`virtualenv -p python3.8 venv`
+Create the virtual environment with python 3.8 using `virtualenv -p python3.8 venv`

-Activate the virtualenv
+Activate the virtualenv for

-Mac users:
-`source venv/bin/activate`
+- Mac users: `source venv/bin/activate`

-Windows users:
+- Windows users: `venv\Scripts\activate`
-`venv\Scripts\activate`

 Install the requirements for the project and migrate the database